Saturday, 30 October 2021

 Padraic Scanlan believes that 'the British Empire was first built on slavery and then on the moral and economic self-confidence of antislavery.'

 This is foolish.
 The British Empire in India had nothing whatsoever to do with slavery.
-Nor did it gain any African possessions for the purpose of slave trading.
+Nor did Britain gain any African possessions for the purpose of slave trading.
 The reverse was the case.
 Stamping out slavery was quoted as a reason for the acquisition of African colonies at a later point in time.
 By contrast, Portugal and Brazil were the biggest importers of slaves.
 During the eighteenth century, the British mercantile Marine was the second largest actor in the Transatlantic slave trade but the acquisition of the Assiento did not itself involve the acquisition of any particular territory.

 Padraic has an Irish sounding name.
 Ireland was part of the British Empire.
 But the Irish were not enslaved by the British.
 On the other hand, the residents of Baltimore- a small town in Ireland- were kidnapped by Barbary corsairs and sold in the slave markets of North Africa.
 But those corsairs did not create an Empire.
 They were themselves conquered by European powers.